kubos/kubos/docs/services/comms-framework.rst

 - ``ground_port`` - UDP port of the ground gateway
 - ``satellite_ip`` - IP address of the communications service

-The service which implements the framework should create a `CommsControlBlock <TODO>`, which provides the final configuration to the main communication logic.
+The service which implements the framework should create a |CommsControlBlock|, which provides the final configuration to the main communication logic.
 It contains the following members: